Salute to America

 - Will historic rides be available?

-- The Herschell-Spillman Carousel will be open for the duration of the event and free to all guests.
-Other historic rides will not be available.
+- The Herschell-Spillman Carousel will be open during the event and free to all guests.
+Other historic rides will not be available during Salute to America.

 - Will the carousel be open?